mem-memov/novikov.blog/clpnn0p99000q09l915zad0le.md

 How would you interpret adjacent vertices?

 A graph can be viewed as an area in a multidimentional space.
-In the vast magnitude of possible combinations it travks paths to areas that have sence in relation to the observed reality.
+In the vast magnitude of possible combinations it tracks paths to areas that have sence in relation to the observed reality.